-Getting Started at Rancho Bernardo Yoga San Diego
+Getting Started at RB Yoga, San Diego, CA

 All of our classes are ongoing and open on a drop in basis.
 When you are ready to try out a class, just show up.
 To view when class times are, visit our schedule page.
 For your first class, please plan to arrive 10-15 minutes early, to fill out our welcome form and alert the teacher to any injuries or limitations you might have.
 For your safety and the safety of your fellow students, please respect everyone’s path and attend only the level of class recommended.